rehive/docs-portal/content/platform/usage/authorization.md

 weight: 1
 ---

 The platform uses a token-based HTTP Authentication scheme.
 A token is required to access API endpoints that require an authenticated user.
-Each token can be seen as a representation of user session in the system.
-They are unique and private identifiers and should never be exposed to anyone besides their owners as they afford full access to a user's account (and all Rehive features they have access to).
+Each token can be seen as a representation of a user session in the system.
+They are unique and private identifiers and should never be exposed to anyone besides their owners as they provide full access to a user's account (and all Rehive features they have access to).

 <aside class="notice">
     For security reasons the platform API will only expose the token once on one of the following actions: on login, on token create or on register.
 Be sure to store it somewhere safe.